 WORLD WAR I

 During WWI, the Pier shifted from a civic and social center to a military recruitment base.
-The U.S. Navy introduced a serious training program that prepared a tremendous amount of Sailors, significantly increasing the size of the Navy and helping to ensure their success.
-Discover more about Navy Pier in WWI.
+The U.S. Navy introduced a training program that prepared a tremendous number of Sailors, significantly increasing the size of the Navy and helping to ensure their success.

 World War II

-As WWII began in full force, the Pier once again shifted into a training center.
-This time however, the Navy modified two ships to be used as aircraft carriers, qualifying thousands of pilots within a mere three years.
-Learn more about Navy Pier in WWII.
+As WWII began in full force, the Pier once again shifted into a military training center.
+This time however, the Navy modified two ships to be used as aircraft carriers, qualifying 18,000 pilots within a mere three years.
+Navy Pier was the home port for these ships.